ericoporto/ags-manual-wiki/StandardEnums.md

 will execute some code if *align* variable contains "Left" in any combination (eAlignTopLeft, eAlignMiddleLeft or eAlignBottomLeft).

-*Compatibility:* new version of Alignment enum was introduced in AGS 3.5.0.
+*Compatibility:* new version of Alignment enum was introduced in **AGS 3.5.0**.
 Previous Alignment was renamed into HorizontalAlignment.

 *Used by:* [`Button.TextAlignment`](Button#buttontextalignment)